r100-stack/Flutter-Weekly-Series-1-Hello-World/README.md

 ### Structure

-The app has been divided into steps.
-Each step has starter and solution code.
-You can access each code set using the respective branches.
+* The app has been divided into steps.
+* Each step has starter and solution code.
+* You can access each code set using the respective branches.
+* Also, each step has detailed TODOs along with explanations on why we're doing each TODO.

+### How to follow this repo?

+* Complete the given TODOs in order.
-A recommended way to follow this repo is to compare the starter and solution branches for each step.
+* Compare the starter and solution branches for each step.
 You can do this on GitHub or in Android Studio/VS Code.

 [How to compare branches on GitHub](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/comparing-commits#comparing-branches)